mraplus/mraplus.github.io/README.md

 Programming by Dhruba and also Ishan.

 ### Special Thanks
-Thanks to Adam for editing products.json once
+Thanks to Adam for editing products.json once (though it has been removed).<br />
 Thanks to GitHub for hosting our project